 The Fair was organised by ICM Slovenia.
 LARICS members attended the event as representatives of three UNIZG FER laboratories: LARICS, LABUST and LAMOR, under the common brand ROBOTICS FER, next to some of the top tech companies in this field.
 The visitors had an opportunity to learn about current projects of UNIZG FER's laboratories', their research, innovations and equipment.

 All the exhibitors also had excellent opportunities to strengthen their image, increase brand awareness and establish new business relationships.
 The content-rich accompanying programme included roundtable discussions, presentations and workshops.

-In the first week of February 2020, Bahadir Basaran from the Imperial College London, together with our own Marko Krizmancic and Antun Ivanovic, worked on experiments as part of collaboration within AeRoTwin project.
+In the first week of February 2020, Basaran Bahadir Kocer from the Imperial College London, together with our own Marko Krizmancic and Antun Ivanovic, worked on experiments as part of collaboration within AeRoTwin project.

 The main goal was building a wall with teams of aerial vehicles specialized for spreading infil mixture between brick layers, and brick pickup and placement.
 The team developed a mission planner for aerial vehicles collaboration and conducted experiments on a mockup scenario.